IntersectMBO/cardano-updates/blog/2024-06-25-performance-and-tracing.md

 ### Development

 We have contributed and merged a performance fix on `8.11` which adresses a regressing metric in the forging loop.
-The regression was only observable under specific conditions, with configurations for very detailed log output.
+The regression was only observable under specific conditions.
 Benchmarks on `8.12` have already confirmed the fix to be successful.

 We've kicked off governance action workloads for benchmarking.
 This will be an entirely new workload type for Conway era, targeting performance measurements of its decentralized decision making process.
 The workload will feature